 The EITC is one of the most generous tax benefits out there, but it’s also one of the easiest to miss.
 The income thresholds for this credit are not as high as you may think.

-If you have one child and are filing a joint return, you and your spouse can collectively earn up to $44,651 in 2015 and still claim credits.
+If you had one child and are filing a joint return for tax year 2016, you and your spouse can collectively earn up to $44,846 and still claim credits.

 EITC benefits vary dramatically depending on the number of dependents you have, so you’ll want to make sure to claim each one.